chafey/charls-js/DESIGN.md

 WASM memory space.
 JavaScript can access the decoded pixels directly, but it may also make sense to copy the pixel data into a canvas image data structure or some other javascript structure for performance reasons.

+Both the encoder and decoder are designed such that instances can be safely reused accross multiple images.
+Using the same instance is recommended as it will reuse the same underlying buffers and avoid fragmenting the heap - especially for large high resolution images.